landonmarder/landonmarder.github.io/_posts/2016-08-13-common-elixir-1-3-deprecation-warnings.md

 The code looks at the JSON from my request and sanitizes it so that it can be nicely inserted into the database later on.
-The problem with this code (and why Elixir 1.3 has a deprecation warning about it), is that it implicitly changes the value of `my_params` inside of the if block and the `my_params` variable is being accessed in an outer scope.
+The problem with this code (and why Elixir 1.3 has a deprecation warning about it), is that it implicitly changes the value of `my_params` inside of the if block and `my_params` is being accessed outside of this scope.
 This is not very functional and can lead to unintended consequences.

-To fix this, Elixir prefers that I explicitly return the variable that is changing.
+To fix this, Elixir prefers that I explicitly return the variable that is changing so that it can be safely used outside of the scope.

 The fix code is below: